ThinkDataEd/curriculum/README.md

 	2. Terminal -> New terminal

+	3. git pull in Terminal (Alternative to 'Start Github Desktop' Section)

-	3. YOUR FILE EDIT
+	4. YOUR FILE EDIT

-	4. mkdocs serve in Terminal (To View Your change)
+	5. mkdocs serve in Terminal (To View Your change)

-	5. mkdocs gh-deploy in Terminal (To Publish Your change of website)
+	6. mkdocs gh-deploy in Terminal (To Publish Your change of website)

-	5. git push in Terminal (To Publish Your change of source code)
+	7. git push in Terminal (To Publish Your change of source code)

 * Alternatively, Go Back to Github Desktop.